Professional-grade quantitative equity research, built on public data, available without a $25,000/year Bloomberg terminal.

 Bankruptcy-distress (Altman 1968) and earnings-quality (Beneish 1999) screens computed live from SEC filings on every ticker page.
 Display-only and deliberately independent of the Framler score — extra context, not wired into the engine.

-30d horizon calibration
+30d horizon maturing

 Projected